imagineLife/big-site/content/k8s/in-depth/headless-service.md

   - this must match the name of the headless service in the service def `metadata.name` - see a pod def file example below

 ### Pod Def File To Work With a StatefulSet And A Headless Service
+With this, DNS records get created per pod, with the `hostname` field and the `subdomain` field.
 ```yaml
 apiVersion: v1
 kind: Pod